rbi-mtm/ams/day1/README.md

+# AMS2025 / Day 1 / Hands-on session
+## Introduction

+In this session you will learn how to generate a crystal structure from scratch, determine the lattice constant, and launch molecular dynamics and perform a geometry optimization with an empirical potential.

+In the exercises you will need to edit input files or scripts, which you will then execute.
+Feel free to write additional comments in any of the files, in the appropriate format (usually line starting with `#` is a comment not read by the program).

+You are encouraged to open, inspect, and question all the files and scripts that are used.

+For visualization of the atomic structures in this session, use `ovito` program installed in your VM.

+For plotting, the VM includes the `matplotlib` python module, and `gnuplot` program.

+For computing the energy and forces, you will use the LAMMPS software (`lmp`) that is installed in your VM.

+## Contents
 - [Exercise 1: Generating a crystal structure](#sec-1)
   - [Part A: Generate an FCC structure in the cubic (conventional) cell:](#sec-1-1)
   - [Part B: Generate an FCC structure in the primitive cell:](#sec-1-2)